 - Add all the other ingredients and mix well just to make a non sticky dough.

-- Divide the dough to equal sized balls.
-Flatten them and roll them in besan or any flour you prefer.
+Divide the dough to equal sized balls.
+Flatten them.
+Then roll them in besan or any flour you prefer.
 Shake them off gently to remove excess flour.
 Set aside for 5 to 7 mins.

 - Heat up oil for shallow frying.

-- When the oil is just hot enough, drop the kababs one after the other.
-Fry them on a medium flame, flipping to the other side when one side turns golden.
+When the oil is just hot enough, drop the kababs one after the other.
+Next fry them on a medium flame.
+Flipping to the other side when one side turns golden.

 - Fry all the kababs until golden and crisp.

 - Serve dahi kabab hot with green chutney or mint chutney.